 Do your packages come with 1 photographer / cinematographer, or 2 photographers / 2 cinematographers?

-Our base packages include 1 photographer ($3250, 8 hours) and/or 1 cinematographer ($3500, 8 hours – or $3250 when bundled with photo).
+Our base packages include 1 photographer ($3500, 8 hours) and/or 1 cinematographer ($3500, 8 hours – or $3250 when bundled with photo).
 Since 2009 we have been shooting most of our weddings with 1 photographer & 1 cinematographer.
 Unless we are working with a student or a shooter-in-training, we don’t bring an assistant.
 We carry our own gear, change our own lenses, and set up our own lighting when necessary.

 So I can book 8 hours of photo and cinema for $6750?
 F’real?